MichaelHinrichs/FinModelUtility/README.md

 Then, follow the steps below.

-0) For any 3DS titles, you must first install HackingToolkit9DS or else you won't be able to extract the contents of ROMs.
-This can be done by running `cli\tools\HackingToolkit9DSv12\SetupUS.exe`.
 1) Drop ROM(s) in the `cli/roms/` directory.
 Make sure their names match the corresponding name above!

 ### Viewing/extracting models via the UI